Tan4ek/socks5-vpn-docker/README.md

 * First of all, you need to open ports which defined in a file 'docker-compose'
 * Install docker, docker-compose
 * git clone this repository
+* for configuration openvpn follow [this](https://github.com/kylemanna/docker-openvpn/blob/master/docs/docker-compose.md) instraction
 * ```docker-compose up -d```
-* get openvpn configuration file ```wget  https://localhost:8088/ --no-check-certificate --output-document key.ovpn```

 For checking socks5 ```curl -x socks5h://suck-rkn:telegram@127.0.0.1:1088 https://www.youtube.com```